BrainSpawnInfosphere/wiic_twist/README.md

 **Website:** http://wiic.sourceforge.net

-**Dependencies:** wiic
+**Dependencies:** None

 **Description:** Utilizes the wiic library ported to [http://www.ros.org ROS] and example code that talks to the Wii controller to publish twist messages to a robot.
 The wiic library can detect multiple wiimotes and talk to them.

 	git clone git://github.com/walchko/wiic_twist.git
 	rosmake wiic_twist